aces/Loris-MRI/docs/02-Install.md

 - `filterParameters()`

-    Routine that takes in a file as an object and removes all parameters of lenngth > 1000
+    Routine that takes in a file as an object and removes all parameters of length > 1000

 - `get_DTI_Site_CandID_Visit()`